kdeldycke/awesome-iam/README.md

 - [Burner email providers](https://github.com/wesbos/burner-email-providers) - A list of temporary email providers.
 And its [derivative Python module](https://github.com/martenson/disposable-email-domains).
 - [MailChecker](https://github.com/FGRibreau/mailchecker) - Cross-language temporary (disposable/throwaway) email detection library.
 - [Temporary Email Address Domains](https://gist.github.com/adamloving/4401361) - A list of domains for disposable and temporary email addresses.
 Useful for filtering your email list to increase open rates (sending email to these domains likely will not be opened).
-- [`gman`](https://github.com/benbalter/gman) - `A ruby gem to check if the owner of a given email address or website is working for THE MAN (a.k.a verifies government domains).` Good resource to hunt for potential government customers in your user base.
+- [`gman`](https://github.com/benbalter/gman) - “A ruby gem to check if the owner of a given email address or website is working for THE MAN (a.k.a verifies government domains).”
+Good resource to hunt for potential government customers in your user base.
 - [`Swot`](https://github.com/leereilly/swot) - In the same spirit as above, but this time to flag academic users.

 #### Reserved IDs